US Dash Cam Laws By State 2024: Laws and Regulations

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

-When it comes to protecting your business's reputation, keeping your drivers safe, and avoiding fines you don't deserve, fleet dash cams are critical pieces of equipment.
-The benefits of dash cams are numerous, but there's also a cloud of confusion surrounding their legality: where can they be placed?
+The benefits of dash cams are numerous, but there’s also a cloud of confusion surrounding their legality: where can they be placed?
 Under what circumstances do they flout privacy laws?
 And are they even legal in the first place?

 Are dash cams legal in the US?

 Yes, dash cams are legal in the US.
 However, there are restrictions regarding installation and placement which vary from state to state.
-The most common restriction is that the dash cam cannot obstruct the drivers vision through the windshield.
+The most common restriction is that the dash cam cannot obstruct the driver’s vision through the windshield.

-Due to this state-by-state variation, however, it's worth brushing up on your state's specific rules as well as which dash cam fixtures are legal in your state.
+Due to this state-by-state variation, however, it’s worth brushing up on your state’s specific rules, as well as which dash cam fixtures are legal in your state.
 This will help you avoid any run-ins with the law.

 Dash Cam Laws By State